Samsung Galaxy Watch 8: Classic leaks, One UI 8 Watch, Gemini, & more

 Samsung has promised that Gemini will come to the Galaxy Watch 8, as well as new Samsung Health tools like an AI coach.
-And code leaks have suggested familiar One UI phone tools like the Now Bar and Shortcuts will come to the Watch 8, too.
+Code leaks have suggested that familiar One UI phone tools like the Now Bar and Shortcuts will also come to the Watch 8.

 There's still plenty we don't know about the Galaxy Watch 8.
-Here's what we do know, plus what we want Samsung to upgrade to help it stay as one of the best Android watches of the year.
+Here's what we do know, plus what we want Samsung to upgrade to help it keep its top spot among the best Android watches.

 Galaxy Watch 8: Models